 Such crimes include terrorism offenses, murders committed in relation to major drug felonies, treason, robberies committed in federal jurisdictions, and more.
 Federal executions are much rarer than state executions.

-The most recent attempt in Congress to abolish capital punishment at the federal level was in 2013.
+The most recent effort in Congress to abolish capital punishment at the federal level was in 2021.

 Is anyone on New Hampshire’s death row?